 Monday 17 June 2024 – Friday 21 June 2024: Timetable variation week for pupils who were absent for the phonics screening check week.

-TBC: Deadline for state-funded schools Year 1 and Year 2 re-check results to be submitted to the local authority via a secure file transfer system (TBC).
+25 June 2024: Deadline for state-funded schools Year 1 and Year 2 re-check results to be submitted to the Local Authority (edu.performance@walthamforest.gov.uk) securely via Mimecast.
+See the Local Authority guidance (Appendix B) below for more information regarding the use of Mimecast.

 Schools should contact their management information systems (MIS) support provider for specific guidance about producing the CTF/XML return.